umhello2020/coffee-review-site/README.md

 ## License

-*See repository for license*
+*See repository for LICENSE

 ## Features

+*City search input and button
-*Random coffee genorator button
+*Random coffee generator button